ohanhi/wtf/README.md

 The best Flux library.
 One Flux to rule them all.
 Undisputable.
 WTF gives you a mental model which makes it easier to reason about which Flux library should you choose: What The Flux.

-We don't yet have a kick-ass webpage with a cool domain such as `www.flux.wtf`, but we're working on it. ;)
+We don't yet have a kick-ass webpage with a cool domain such as `www.flux.wtf`, but we're working on it.
+Negotiating expensive domains isn't easy and not all open-source projects get to do this much for self-promotion, but we're trying. ;)

 - - -